PinkFrosty/DO380-Notes/README.md

 ### Configuring Storage for the Cluster Monitoring Stack

 After installing the cluster monitoring stack, you can configure persistent storage to prevent monitoring data loss.
-This configuration enables you to keep a record of the past cluster status that you can use to investigate and correlate current and past issues within the cluster.
+This configuration enables you to keep a record of the pelasricsearchast cluster status that you can use to investigate and correlate current and past issues within the cluster.

 The following cluster monitoring operator components are configurable
   - alertmanagerMain